Marina Tsvetaeva: Family and career

 Tsvetaeva was a close witness of the Russian Revolution, which she rejected.
 On trains, she came into contact with ordinary Russian people and was shocked by the mood of anger and violence.
 She wrote in her journal: "In the air of the compartment hung only three axe-like words: bourgeois, Junkers, leeches."
 After the 1917 Revolution, Efron joined the White Army, and Marina returned to Moscow hoping to be reunited with her husband.
 She was trapped in Moscow for five years, where there was a terrible famine.

 She wrote six plays in verse and narrative poems.
 Between 1917 and 1922 she wrote the epic verse cycle Lebedinyi stan (The Encampment of the Swans) about the civil war, glorifying those who fought against the communists.
 The cycle of poems in the style of a diary or journal begins on the day of Tsar Nicholas II's abdication in March 1917, and ends late in 1920, when the anti-communist White Army was finally defeated.
-The 'swans' of the title refers to the volunteers in the White Army, in which her husband was fighting as an officer.
+The 'swans' of the title refer to the volunteers in the White Army, in which her husband was fighting as an officer.
 In 1922, she published a long pro-imperial verse fairy tale, Tsar-devitsa ("Tsar-Maiden").

-The Moscow famine was to exact a toll on Tsvetaeva.
+The Moscow famine exacted a toll on Tsvetaeva.
 With no immediate family to turn to, she had no way to support herself or her daughters.
 In 1919, she placed both her daughters in a state orphanage, mistakenly believing that they would be better fed there.
 Alya became ill, and Tsvetaeva removed her, but Irina died there of starvation in 1920.
 The child's death caused Tsvetaeva great grief and regret.
 In one letter, she wrote, "God punished me."